Kayli/logspub/psychology/psychology.md

   - physiologically overwhelming event
     - that wasn't properly contextualized or integrated into rest of our understanding
   - can be framed as an incomplete learning
+    - may lead to fragmentation of self, multiple personality disorder

 ## stress